michal-h21/make4ht/README.md

 actions, `make4ht` provides a filtering mechanism thanks to the `make4ht-filter` module.

-The `make4ht-filter` module returns a function which can be used for the filter chain building.
+The `make4ht-filter` module returns a function that can be used for the filter chain building.
 Multiple filters can be chained into a pipeline.
 Each filter can modify the string that is passed to it from the previous filters.
 The changes are then saved to the processed file.

-Several built-in filters are available, it is also possible to create a new ones.
+Several built-in filters are available, it is also possible to create new ones.

 Example that use only the built-in filters: